malramsay64/phd-thesis/05_Crystal_Melting/results.md

 # Results

-## Stability of Crystal Phases

-One of the notable results of this thesis is that no crystallisation of any form has been observed.
+While one of the main goals of this thesis is to understand the slow crystal growth associated with glass formation, one of the notable results is the complete lack of any crystal growth.
-As a result the crystal structures for the trimer molecule have been found using an isopointal search algorithm [@Jennings2015] which finds the best hard sphere packing of the shape.
+Because of the lack of crystal growth, crystal structures for the trimer molecule have been found using an isopointal search algorithm, [@Jennings2015] finding the best hard packing of the shape.
 It is assumed that the optimal hard packing closely matches the crystal structure of the Lennard Jones potential.
 Comparing the packing fraction of each structure